Can I Get a Divorce in NJ even if my Spouse Doesn’t Want One?

 - Once your spouse has been properly served, they are given thirty-five days to respond.
 They may respond by requesting a court appearance in order to contest the terms of your divorce settlement, but remember they cannot contest the divorce itself.
 If your spouse does not respond within the thirty-five day limit, you may request a default divorce.
 This requires additional paperwork be provided, and once you and your lawyer have gathered and filed this extra documentation, you will be given a court date at which a judge will grant you a default divorce.

 The final decision to divorce can often be a difficult one, but once made, the best way to proceed is by consulting with an experienced divorce attorney.
 While your spouse may not be able to contest your divorce, if you make a mistake with any of the many documents and processes involved, the court may deny your request for a divorce.

 Attorney Peter J. Bronzino has extensive experience helping clients across Brick, Toms River, Point Pleasant, and Wall with their divorces and all related issues.
-Whether you are concerned about securing certain marital assets in your property settlement agreement, or ensuring as much time as possible with your children, The Law Office of Peter J. Bronzino is ready to negotiate on your behalf and protect your interests and rights.
+Whether you are concerned about securing certain marital assets in your property settlement agreement, or ensuring as much time as possible with your children, Bronzino Law Firm is ready to negotiate on your behalf and protect your interests and rights.

 Our small size allows us to develop personal and attentive relationships with our clients, while at the same time charging fair and reasonable rates.
 To speak with our family law team today regarding your divorce and any concerns you may have, please contact us online or through our Brick, NJ office at 732-812-3102.